jediwright/local-first-series/STATE_CONVENTIONS.md

 ## Relay-Routing Keys vs. Local-Graph Keys

-In SocialPings, two key namespaces must not be mixed:
+In Local-First Social, two key namespaces must not be mixed:

 **Relay-routing keys** — used to address messages through the WebSocket relay.
 These are the `@handle` strings registered with the relay at connection time.